pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 ##### Tanzu Application Platform

-TAP buildpacks support setting a [custom start command](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-php-php-buildpack.html#additional-configuration) for your app by using a Procfile located at the root of the application.
+Tanzu Application Platform buildpacks support setting a [custom start command](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-php-php-buildpack.html#additional-configuration) for your app by using a Procfile located at the root of the application.

 Example Procfile: